tradingfinder forex trade management expert

 Liquidity voids occur when the price moves rapidly and aggressively without retracement or balance in trading, creating an imbalance between buyers and sellers.

 Although these voids can be used as trading opportunities, there is no guarantee that they will be filled or rebalanced, as it depends on market conditions.
+Use this concept in combination with structural changes for better analysis and confirmation.

 FAQs